-Punitive Damages in Anglo American Law
+Punitive Indemnity in Anglo American Law

 The compensation logic in Continental European law is based on the principles of offsetting and proportionality to the damage incurred.
 We see that the ongoing practice of compensation in Anglo-American law is based on a much different basis.
 In the Turkish law, which is included in the Continental European legal system, the enrichment of the injured is prohibited while the compensation is ruled.
 Contrary to this prohibition of enrichment, it can be argued that in Anglo-American law, compensation can be awarded considerably higher than the damage incurred so that the compensation is a deterrent.
 Although this is mentioned as ‘’aggravated damages’’ in English law, today its name in American law is accepted as “punitive damages“.